Barabari-Project/Anuvaadak/README.md

 ## Features
 - Directly Transcribe and Translate Youtube Video from URL
-- Translate english to [any more languages 0 config]
+- Translate english to x language
-    - Bengali
-    - English
-    - Hindi
+- Synthesize Speech from x text in same language